Paulius0112/aws-solution-architect-associate/vpc.md

 is required on the customer side.
 - Two tunnels per connection must be configured for redundancy
     - Only uses private IP addresses, cannot access public or static address

+# Notes
+- You can manage single connection for multiple VPCs or VPNs that are in the same region by:
+    - A transit gateway that has VPC attachments
+    - A direct connect gateway
+    - An association between the Direct Connect gateway and the transit gateway
+    - A transit virtual interface that is attached to the Direct Connect gateway